Standard Poodle Health Issues

 Prevention Strategies

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Standard Poodles have particular requirements based on their large size, minimal shedding level, and genetic predispositions to hip dysplasia and bloat.
+Three variables drive daily care for Standard Poodles: their large size, their minimal shedding level, and their breed-associated risk of hip dysplasia and bloat.

 When to See the Vet